Maintain a healthy weight

 If you don't smoke, don't start.
 If you do smoke, use every bit of information and support you can find to help you quit.

 Knowing about all of the problems associated with smoking isn't always enough to make you quit.
 It’s a habit that's very hard to break.
 Fortunately, if you're serious about trying, you have lots of help.
-Visit the Quitline webpage or call them on 13 78 48.
+Visit the Quitline website or call them on 13 78 48.
 Your GP can also help with strategies and referrals.